Weber

 Try the feel before you commit.
 Weber's heavier action isn't for everyone.
 Rent one, live with it, see if it's what you actually want for daily practice.

 Swap if your needs change.
-Start with a Weber console, switchupgrade to a 48" professional upright when you're ready.
+Start with a Weber console, switch to a 48" professional upright when you're ready.
 Or switch to a Young Chang if you decide you prefer a lighter touch.
 No penalty.

 100% first-year credit toward purchase.
 If you fall in love, apply your rental payments toward buying that piano—or any other in our inventory of equal or greater value.